-SpaceX CEO Elon Musk in an email to his company’s employees asked them to work over the weekend on SpaceX’s Raptor engine as the company faces “genuine risk of bankruptcy” unless it speeds up the production.
+SpaceX CEO Elon Musk in an email to his company’s employees, asked them to work over the weekend on SpaceX’s Raptor engine as the company faces a “genuine risk of bankruptcy” unless it speeds up the production.

 In the email, Musk revealed that the company faces a “genuine risk of bankruptcy” if production does not increase to support a high flight rate of the company’s new Starship rocket next year, reports The Verge.